The Four Quadrants of High Growth

 The Four Quadrants of High Growth is a highly effective sales strategy that enables B2B companies to optimally deploy their limited marketing and sales resources to maximize revenues.
 The model divides a company’s total addressable market—first vertically into two halves of customers and non-customers, and then by product into existing products and new ones.

-Unlike other segmentation strategies that mostly focus on non-customers and can be difficult to implement, the Four Quadrants system ensures that Sellers look at the entire potential market for growth--including their existing customers, and new markets that they can enter.
+Unlike other segmentation strategies that mostly focus on non-customers and can be difficult to implement, this system ensures that Sellers look at the entire potential market for growth--including their existing customers, and new markets that they can enter.

 We discuss each of these highly targeted strategies in the sections below: